dmtopp/token_auth_playground/README.md

 __________

 # Update

+_(These notes more for future Dan than the general public, but you can feel free to read them)_

 I was able to successfully implement token-based auth for api routes.
 When a user successfully logs in, the server sends back a token which is stored in the browser's session storage.
 This token can then be sent back via ajax to authenticate further api requests.